Widow inheritance: Forms

-Widow Inheritance can take many different modes, namely forced re-marriage to a brother of the deceased husband, a return to the widow's parents' home, or a more exploitive inheritance to professional traveling widow inheritors.
-The prevalence of each form varies between sub-Saharan regions and across ethnic groups, and patterns of kinship and inheritance patterns cannot be ascribed uniformly due to stark differences in ethnic tradition.
-For example, in Kenya, for the Nandi, it is infrequent for a widow to participate in levirate marriage, yet for the Luo, widow inheritance is a cultural requirement.
+Widow inheritance can take many different modes: forced remarriage to a brother of the deceased husband, returning to the widow's parents' home or a more exploitive inheritance to professional traveling widow inheritors.
+The prevalence of each form varies between sub-Saharan regions and across ethnic groups, and patterns of kinship and inheritance patterns cannot be ascribed uniformly because of stark differences in ethnic traditions.
+For example, in Kenya, for the Nandi, it is infrequent for a widow to participate in levirate marriage, but for the Luo, widow inheritance is a cultural requirement.

 Inheritance is often distinct from marriage, as "cleansing" practices often are a prerequisite for a widow after the death of her husband.
 Widows are then inherited by a man, often her late-husband's brother, after she has been "cleansed", or ritually purified.
-This tradition is enforced in the Luo community in Kenya, as a woman must engage in sexual intercourse without a condom to achieve purity before she can remarry.
-Many men have commercialized and exploited the practice by becoming professional widow inheritors, as many in-law relatives of widows are less inclined to perform the "cleansing" practices themselves due to a fear of contracting HIV from the widow.
+This tradition is enforced in the Luo in Kenya, as a woman must engage in sexual intercourse without a condom to achieve purity before she can remarry.
+Many men have commercialized and exploited the practice by becoming professional widow inheritors, as many in-law relatives of widows are less inclined to perform the "cleansing" practices themselves for fear of contracting HIV from the widow.
 It is becoming common in Kenya for professional widow-inheritors to receive compensation for completing inheritance practices.
 Professional inheritors travel to different communities to inherit widows for financial gain, and often coerce widows to comply with sexual rituals in exchange for providing support.

 Many widows enter an inheritance contract for companionship and social, economic, and emotional support, and widow inheritance for these purposes is generally long-term and monogamous.
-Widow Inheritance for the purpose of executing a sexual ritual or "cleansing" is generally short-term, often involving more inheritors.
+Widow inheritance for the purpose of executing a sexual ritual or "cleansing" is generally short-term and often involves more inheritors.